pschatzmann/ESP32-A2DP/README.md

 We can also generate sound and send it e.g. to a Bluetooth Speaker.

-The supported audio codec in ESP32 A2DP is SBC: A SBC audio stream is encoded from PCM data normally formatted as 44.1kHz sampling rate, two-channel 16-bit sample data.
+The supported audio codec in ESP32 A2DP is SBC: The API is using PCM data normally formatted as 44.1kHz sampling rate, two-channel 16-bit sample data.

 When you start the BluetoothA2DPSource, you need to pass the Bluetooth name that you want to connect to and a 'call back function' that generates the sound data: